michealparks/threlte-xr/README.md

     headroom based on your experience.
     @see https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API/Rendering#refresh_rate_and_frame_rate

-    referenceSpace:
+    referenceSpace -
     Type of WebXR reference space to use.
 Default is `local-floor`

-    EVENTS:
-    sessionstart:
+    on:sessionstart -
-    Called as an XRSession is requested
+    Dispatched as an XRSession is requested

-    sessionend:
+    on:sessionend -
-    Called after an XRSession is terminated
+    Dispatched after an XRSession is terminated

-    visibilitychange:
+    on:visibilitychange -
-    Called when an XRSession is hidden or unfocused
+    Dispatched when an XRSession is hidden or unfocused

-    inputsourceschange:
+    inputsourceschange -
-    Called when available inputsources change
+    Dispatched when available inputsources change
   -->
   <XR
     foveation={0}
     frameRate={90}
-    referenceSpace="local-floor"
+    referenceSpace='local-floor'
     on:sessionstart={(event: XREvent<XRManagerEvent>) => {}}
     on:sessionend={(event: XREvent<XRManagerEvent>) => {}}
     on:visibilitychange={(event: XREvent<XRSessionEvent>) => {}}